turingschool/identity/README.md

 ## Releasing a version for services to consume

+1. make your changes
+1. commit them and make a pull request
+1. merge to master
+1. update the version number in `lib/jsl/identity/version.rb`
+1. make a new commit with a message of `Bump version to <new version number>`
+1. make a tag with `git tag v0.0.<new release num>`
+1. run `git push && git push --tags`

 Run `rake push`

 Our gemfury username is turingschool, our email is jorge@turing.io.
 The password is on the `Turing Accounts and Passwords` document on Google Drive.